With many places in the country facing stricter Covid-19 restrictions, trying to manage your emotional wellbeing can be challenging.

 Recreational activities however, aren’t limited to exercise, and you could use this time to learn a new skill you’ve always wanted to try, or return to a hobby you previously stopped due to lack of time.

-However you decide to spend your recreational time, it’s important to remember that you should never feel obligated to do something, and should avoid being too hard on yourself if you don’t accomplish what you planned.
+However you decide to spend your recreational time, it’s important to remember that you should never feel obligated to do something.
+Avoid being too hard on yourself if you don’t accomplish what you planned.
 During such a challenging time, the best thing you can do is be kind to yourself.

 Topics: Mental health & wellbeing